paradedb/paradedb/CONTRIBUTING.md

 2. If there is not, please open an issue first.
 This gives the community visibility into what you're working on and allows others to make suggestions and leave comments.
 3. Fork the ParadeDB repo and branch out from the `dev` branch.
+4. Install pre-commit hooks within your fork with `pre-commit install`, to ensure code quality and consistency with upstream.
-4. Make your changes.
+5. Make your changes.
 If you've added new functionality, please add tests.
-5. Open a pull request towards the `dev` branch.
+6. Open a pull request towards the `dev` branch.
 Ensure that all tests and checks pass.
 Note that the ParadeDB repository has pull request title linting in place and follows the [Conventional Commits spec](https://github.com/amannn/action-semantic-pull-request).
-6. Congratulations!
+7. Congratulations!
 Our team will review your pull request.

 ## Documentation